Your Chatbot Can Handle Payments For You Here’s How in Three Easy Steps

 That’s done!
 You now have an add payment option for your chatbots.

 Step 3 Create a PayPal payment button in your chatbot’s conversation

-Note: You might want to create these success or fail interactions before creating the payment button, so they will appear in the drop down menus.
+Note: You might want to create these successes or fail interactions before creating the payment button, so they will appear in the drop-down menus.

 Now when someone chats to your bot and reaches this payment interaction, they will see something like this: